granth2023/unit1game/proposal.md

     MVP Goals
     * As a player, I want my game to recognize how many correct matches I can make within a certain time frame.
-    * As a player, I want my game to inform me when the game is over due to the clock   running out of time.
-    * As a player, I would like my game to begin with a set time to see all the cards  and memorize as many as possible before running out.

     * As a player, I would like to be informed with some indication when I click a game box so that I know my selection worked.
     * As a player I would like to be able to restart the game after time has expired.
     * As a player, I would the the game to record when I match two panels.